Ultimate NYC Bucket List

 Dine at Tavern on the Green.
 Sit under the twinkling lights at this Central Park classic restaurant.

 Try all the crazy desserts.
 It seems like there’s always some crazy new dessert trend in New York.
-Here are some of the best desserts in New York.
-Yes, they can be overpriced, but they’re fun.
+I wrote a whole blog about the craziest, best desserts in New York.
+Yes, they can be overpriced, but they’re deliciously fun!

 Eat soul food in Harlem.
 Sylvia’s is one of the most famous places to go.